Kirti-SP-98/Kirti-SP-98/README.md

-👋 Hi, I'm Kirti, an aspiring full-stack developer on a journey to master React, Node.js, Angular, .NET and many more.
+👋 Hi, I'm Kirti, an aspiring full-stack developer on a journey to master .NET, React, Node.js, Angular and many more.

 🚀 I'm deeply passionate about crafting innovative web applications that make a positive impact.
 Currently, I'm diving deep into the realms of frontend development with React, exploring its powerful capabilities to create dynamic and responsive user interfaces.